Quasistatic nonassociative plasticity at finite strains: Introduction

 Here, $f$ is the so-called {\it yield function} and its level set $\{f(P,\cdot)\leq 0\}$ is the {\it elastic domain}.
 The potential $g$ instead specifies the plasticization direction via its gradient $\partial_N g(P,N)$.

 The {\it associative} case corresponds to the choice $f\equiv g$ in \eqref{eq:zeta} and has already been extensively studied.
 The static problem for $\mu=0$ has been firstly considered in \cite{Mielke04b} under some restrictions on the choice of the driving functionals.
 The incremental problem has been addressed in \cite{compos} for $\mu=0$ and in \cite{Mielke2005} by including some gradient penalization, i.e., $\mu>0$, although in terms of ${\rm curl}\, P$ only.
 The existence of quasistatic evolution in terms of {\it energetic solutions} \cite{Mielke2015} had been tackled in \cite{compos2} for $\mu=0$ and in \cite{Mainik} for $\mu>0$ and $ q_ r =2$.
 Linearization for small strains can be found in \cite{ms5}.
 For $\mu>0$, a number of additional results are available, ranging from the symmetric formulation in terms of $P^\top P$ \cite{cplas1,cplas2}, the alternative multiplicative decomposition $\nabla y =PF_e$ \cite{Davoli}, shape memory alloys \cite{ams,Grandi2}, dimension reduction \cite{davoli.mora}, viscoplasticity \cite{MRS_vis}, and numerical approximations~\cite{Mielke16}.
-A recent approach, focusing on modeling the evolution of dislocation structures is in \cite{Rindler1,Rindler2}.
-Dislocation upscaling in relation with finite plasticity has been tackled in \cite{Conti1,Conti2,Conti3,Garroni,Ginster,Kupferman}, among others, as well.
+A recent approach, focusing on modeling the evolution of dislocation structures is in \cite{Rindler1,Rindler2}. \UUU See also \cite{Conti1,Conti2} for some model of dislocations concentrating on curves, \cite{Garroni,Ginster} and \cite{Scardia1, Scardia2, Ginster1} for the derivation of a strain-gradient model via dislocation upscaling, in the linearized and in the nonlinear setting, respectively, and \cite{Kupferman} for another result on dislocation homogenization. \EEE

 The focus of this paper is on the general {\it nonassociative} case instead, where $f\not \equiv g$.
 To the best of our knowledge, in the nonassociative setting the only available quasistatic existence results are limited to the linearized, infinitesimal strain case \cite{Mora,Mora2}.
 Here the geometrically and elastically nonlinear case is considered instead.
 Our main result is the existence of energetic solutions for the quasistatic evolution problem.
 This is classically obtained via a time-discretization approach, based on a sequence of incremental problems.